Skip to main content

 Combining ABAC with RBAC

-1. RBAC determines what a user can do (based on roles)
+1. RBAC decides what a user can do based on their roles.

-2. ABAC determines when and where they can do it (based on context)
+2. ABAC decides when and where they can do it based on context.

-Example: An editor role grants documents:write, but an ABAC policy restricts writes to business hours from trusted IPs.
+Example: the editor role grants documents:write, and an ABAC policy limits documents:write to business hours from trusted IPs.

 Testing Policies

-4. View which policies match and the resulting decision
+4. Review which policies match and the resulting decision.